 Simon is a communications technologist.
 He is Director of Emerging and Online Technology for Ofcom, and a Visiting Professor at King’s College London.
 As a trustee of Music for All he gathers research on the life-changing, wellbeing-enhancing impact of making music.
 He also advises on Music for All’s work with technology, automating the grant application process and organising Music for All’s World’s First 5G Music Lesson.
 Simon has been playing guitar for an embarrassingly large number of years, but at the encouragement of Music for All is now proud to call himself a guitarist.

-Hayley is also responsible for the management of the charity’s database and ensuring all information is managed responsibly and in accordance with data privacy regulations.
-Hayley is interested in reading, music and art.
+Hayley also manages the charity’s database ensuring all information is stored and managed in an appropriate manner, in accordance with privacy regulations.
+Hayley really enjoys hearing from grant recipients about how Music for All has supported their music making and the impact it has had on their lives.
+She is interested in reading, music and art.